blubbi321/cvat/cvat/apps/auto_annotation/README.md

 1. __Model config__ (*.xml) - a text file with network configuration.
 1. __Model weights__ (*.bin) - a binary file with trained weights.
 1. __Label map__ (*.json) - a simple json file with `label_map` dictionary like
 object with string values for label numbers.
+Label numbers need to start at 0 and increase from there as shown below.
   Example:
     ```json
     {